Overview

 Connectors

-Connectors are for ingestion that is asynchronous, unsupervised, or part of a workflow where content is not directly in the user’s hands, for example, an email inbox or a SharePoint library.- You create a connector with a type, label, and type-specific configuration.
-Supported types include Email Inbox and (coming soon) Microsoft SharePoint.
+Connectors are for ingestion that is asynchronous, unsupervised, or part of a workflow where content is not directly in the user’s hands, for example, an email inbox, a broker investment research feed, or a SharePoint library.- You create a connector with a type, label, and type-specific configuration.
+Supported types include Email Inbox, Investment research, and Microsoft SharePoint.

 - For Email, the API returns an inbox address; you forward messages from allowed senders to that address.
 Set up automatic forwarding rules in your email client to start building your corpus, Bigdata will ingest and process content automatically.